Kinds of Phonetic Picture - Writings update: 12.1.06

 for each consonant there are 2 syllable signs beginning with this

 consonant.
-That we use for an easy-to-learn classification of
+That we use for an easy-to-learn assignement of signs to sounds:

-Signs narrowing on top get assigned the spoken syllables ti,ki,pi,
+- Signs narrowing on top get assigned the syllables ti, ki, pi,

 the corresponding turned down signs (broadening on top)